How to Generate PDF in ASP.NET Using C#

 4.2 Generate PDF from HTML String

-We can transform HTML strings into PDF files with the help of IronPDF.
+HTML strings can also be transformed into PDF files with the help of IronPDF.
 The sample code for transforming HTML strings into documents is shown below.
 It also allows you to convert any HTML element into a PDF file.
-We can create a PDF file by using an HTML string.

 VB C#

 The accompanying example shows how to translate HTML with RenderHtmlAsPdf.
 In addition, the function which helps to convert HTML pages to a string can take any number of HTML codes.
-If needed we can use the "save as" function to save the document to the server location.
+Additionally, the SaveAs function can be used to save the document to the server location.

 5. Generate PDF from HTML Files

-We can transform HTML files into PDF files with the help of IronPDF.
+This section will show how to transform HTML files into PDF files with the help of IronPDF.
 The sample code for transforming HTML into documents is shown below.
 It also allows you to convert any HTML element into a PDF file.
-We can create PDF files by using an HTML string.

 //Read the File as Byte Array.